mnichols08/drawer-count-app/README.md

 - Offline-first PWA (service worker with precache, runtime cache, offline fallback)
 - Installable (manifest + in-app install banner); focuses an existing app window when possible
 - Drawer calculator with dynamic rows for credit card slips and checks
+- Optional daily fields captured for later reporting (do not affect totals): Charges, Total Received, Net Sales, Gross Profit $/%, Number of Invoices, Number of Voids
 - Profiles: Save, Restore, and Clear the active profile
 - Daily History: Save by day, Load, Delete, and Rename entries; auto reset on a new day
 - Import/Export: Backup or restore your data as JSON